HeyCLI/heyCLI_client/README.md

 To activate this feature, you need to update your heycli_client.sh file.
 Get the new one from https://github.com/HeyCLI/heyCLI_client

-To add a specific command to be debugged, all you need to do is add the command at the end of the heycli_client.sh file (don't forget to source it afterwards!):
+To add a specific command to be debugged, all you need to do is add the command at the end of the heycli_client.sh file (don't forget to source it afterwards!)

 ![alt text](https://github.com/HeyCLI/heyCLI_client/blob/main/assets/add_commands.png)

-2. we attached HeyCLI to some commands so you can type "yes" to execute them.
+2. We attached HeyCLI to some commands so you can type "yes" to execute them.

 Example: